imsushant12/PyScripts/Rename_Folder_Contents/README.md

-# Module used - **os**

-## To get the path of the files, we can use chdir() function.
+## What does this script do?

-Initially, we will take the path of the directory, file name that is not to be changed, and extension of the changeable files from the user.
+The script will take the path of the directory, the file name that is not to be changed, and the extension of the changeable files from the user.
+It will change the names of specified extension files serially.

-## To get the files and directories of a directory, we can use listdir() function.

-After that, we will take a variable for numbering the files.
-We will run a loop over all the files.
-If the current file is to be changed, rename them serially.

-## How to rename the files?
+## How to rename the files using this script?
 Provide the three input asked and the files will be renamed.

+## Module used - **os**

+## Important function used:
+#### 1. chdir() function, to get the path of the files.
+#### 2. listdir() function, to get the inner files and directories of a directory.

+## How to use it?
+- Just run the `.exe` file, and provide the certain details asked.
+- Also you can manually run `main.py` file using `python main.py`.